 Truth be told, the air inside your home might be even more polluted than the one you’re breathing outside.
 This is usually the result of all the cooking, cleaning and smoking that’s happening in your house.
 However, keeping plants in your house may significantly improve the situation as they can increase the level of carbon dioxide by up to 25 per cent.
 And if your plant is above 20 cm, even better!

 Though we cannot fully control the dirt outside we can at least do so in our own homes.
-That’s why if you need someone to help you clean up your garden so you can enjoy an unpolluted environment, then Junk Bunk Ltd is here for you.
+That’s why if you need someone to help you clean up your garden so you can enjoy an unpolluted environment, then look up a local service that specialises in garden waste.

 Anti-pollution bus stops